What are the benefits of swimming?

 The coaches determine when a swimmer is ready to progress to the next stage and will make adjustments as necessary.
 Our goal is to help every swimmer reach their maximum potential.

 Are swimmers required to compete at the monthly swim meets?

-No, swim meets are optional.
-However, swim meets are a great family experience.
+Swim meets are optional but strongly encouraged.
+Meet participation are also great family experiences.
 Competing at swim meets is a natural progression as each swimmer improves.
 It is a way to benchmark official times and set goals to improve upon those times.
 It is also a great way to build team camaraderie and sportsmanship.
 You will never know if you are the next olympic medalist unless you compete against others.

 How do I join the team?
 Are there tryouts?

-Yes, tryouts are available by request and are held from 6:00 PM to 6:15 PM.
+Yes, tryouts are available by appointment only.
 For the developmental program, swimmers must be at least 5 years old and will demonstrate one stroke.
 For the competitive program, swimmers must be at least 6 years old and will demonstrate the four competitive strokes: freestyle, backstroke, breaststroke and butterfly.
 To schedule an appointment for a tryout, please submit the contact form and we will follow up with you.
-You do not have to be a resident of Arcadia.

 If you would like to be put on a wait list, please email firstname.lastname@example.org.